 Jodie Barrett is a girl who loves Jesus and sharing his word.
 You can find her driving her orange jeep, with her top up, because most days are just too sunny in North Carolina for her pale skin to take the heat.
 She and her husband, Thomas, reside in Roanoke Rapids, NC and love spending time with family and friends when they aren’t working in their family business or exploring new places and foods.

-Jodie is the mom of two adult children, Ryan, who resides in heaven with Jesus, and Lauren, who resides as a newlywed with her husband, Dylan.
+Jodie is a mom and a new Gigi.
+Some of her favorite people are her adult children, Ryan, who resides in heaven with Jesus, and Lauren, who resides with her husband, Dylan, and their little man, Kolton.
 While she says she is not a dog person, you can find her caring for her grand pup, Beau-man.
 They recently learned to kayak together and there is a debate over who likes cheddar cheese the most.

 She’s and author of Jingle and Joy, Praying Beneath the Tree, and a ministry leader with Faithfully Following Ministries where she enjoys teaching alongside her energy filled ministry partner, Donna.
 Her passion is helping other women discover the treasure of God’s word and encouraging them to move into a close relationship with Jesus.

 The ups and downs of life always have her saying, “yet, I will rejoice.”
 She most recently experienced a year of great highs and lows as she watched her daughter get married and two months later watched her son be carried home to heaven.
 Continued evidence to her heart that joy and pain collide here on this earth.